User Guide

 Using Charts

-Each device detail page includes two charts that update as data comes in:
+Each device has two charts that update as polls come in:

 Interacting with charts